dymaczew/fs20icam/LabGuides/Exercise7/README.md

 In the Action section you chose to enrich the event.
 Specifically, you are replacing the Summary field in the Event with a more meaningful string.
 As new Events open that contain "pythonReqHighResponseTime" in the summary, it will be replaced with "Python requests are responding slowly".

+Notice that there are other options with the policies.
+For example, you can perform event suppression, assign Runbooks when an Event triggers, detect flapping, and forward events to 3rd party tools.

 Observe the new Event Policy in the list.

 ![](images/2020-01-16-16-45-29.png)